FUE Hair Transplant

 - The ability to use hair from other parts of the body for transplant including the beard and body hair

-- The creation of a more balanced final result by reducing donor area density and minimizing the contrast between the donor zone on the scalp sides and the back and the transplant area
+- The creation of a more balanced final result by reducing donor area density and minimizing the contrast between the donor zone on the scalp sides and the back and transplant areas

 Disadvantages of FUE:

-- There is a limited number of grafts available to be transplanted in each session
+- Limited number of grafts available to be transplanted in each session

-- More expensive as the hair is harvested individually and thus more labor intensive
+- More expensive as the hair is harvested individually which makes it more labor intensive

 - More time consuming due to the limited number of grafts which can be obtained per session